SAP/openui5-docs/docs/Performance_Speed_Up_Your_App_408b40e.md

 ### Use Asynchronous Loading

-Issues with configuration are often caused by an old bootstrap or wrong usage of the activated features.
+Configuration issues are often caused by an old bootstrap or a wrong usage of the activated features.
 Here's an example of what a bootstrap should look like for an up-to-date OpenUI5 app:

 ``` html
 <script id="sap-ui-bootstrap"